ordinals/ord/docs/src/guides/inscriptions.md

 [alt.signetfaucet.com](https://alt.signetfaucet.com/).

-Once the faucet transaction confirms, you should be able to see the transactions outputs with `ord --chain signet wallet utxos`.
+Once the faucet transaction confirms, you should be able to see the transactions outputs in `ord --chain signet wallet utxos`.

 Creating Inscription Content
 ----------------------------